Medicare Advantage is private insurance that expands on the essential services offered as part of Original Medicare .

 Medicare Advantage plans in Washington state must offer the same services as Medicare Parts A and B, but additional covered services can vary.

 The cost of your Medicare Advantage plan in Washington will depend on the services you choose and where you live.

-The average cost of a Medicare Advantage plan in Washington 2022 is $34.45 per month, but 98% of residents have access to a plan with a $0 premium.
+The average monthly premium for a Medicare Advantage plan in Washington was $29.62 in 2024, but 100% of residents have access to a plan with a $0 premium.

 The cost of Medicare Advantage plans in Washington varies based on where you live and the type of coverage you need.
 You can find plans in your area by entering your zip code at Medicare.gov, or you can contact a licensed insurance agent like those at GoHealth to help you find the right plan for your needs.